qorron/discover_bugs/README.md

-# discover_bugs
+# Discover Bugs

-a Documentation of Volkswagen's Discover series of infotainment systems.
+a Documentation of Bugs on Volkswagen's Discover series of infotainment systems.

+for some of them I came up with a workaround that will be documented as well.